takelley1/linux-notes/ceph.md

   - `ceph osd perf` = Identify slow OSDs.
   - `ceph df` = Per-pool storage usage.
   - `ceph osd pool ls detail` = All pools with detailed configuration.
+  - `ceph health mute BLUESTORE_SLOW_OP_ALERT` = Ignore the slow Bluestore operations alert.
+This will prevent the alert from putting the Ceph cluster into a HEALTH_WARN state and masking other issues or causing alert fatigue.

 ## Troubleshooting